waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 Just like Javascript AJAX calls were not a necessary component of every Web2 solution, cryptocurrencies and blockchain are not a necessary component of every Web3 solution.
 However, most Web2 properties do make AJAX calls, and most Web3 solutions do use cryptocurrencies.
 But not all of them do, and in fact the first problem I'll look at - decentralized identities - doesn't require anyone to buy any cryptocurrency.

-## A Note on Problems

-I will strive to make the problems described in this series of posts very clear without marketing frills or hand waving.
-Still, I think it's worth noting that "describing a problem" can be a somewhat tricky challenge in some cases.

-For example, what problem existed that Twitch solved?
-Over a hundred million people use Twitch every month, so clearly some people are deriving a lot of value in it, but if you rewinded to 2007, the problem statement for something like Twitch would not be super obvious.
-Maybe the phrasing would be -  "I have a problem that I want to watch other people play my favorite video game and there's no good place to do so" ?
-I don't think in 2007 many would have been perceived that as a burning problem needing to be solved, but that didn't mean there wasn't value in creating Twitch.

-Even in less ambiguous cases, it can still be tricky to articulate what the problem is, as an example, Stripe.
-When Stripe came out, PayPal had been around for a decade, and worked great for many people and still works great for many people today.
-The biggest problem was that some people wanted to accept payments with their own visual branding instead of a PayPal button.
-Stripe is a big company now and solves many other problems, and has a huge valuation as a result.
-But there were already "good enough" solutions that existed before Stripe and Stripe only solves problems for a certain niche of people in the world (people involved in e-commerce).

-Similarly, for many problems that blockchain solves, there are some existing "good enough" options even though blockchain solves them better, and many of the problems that blockchain solves are really targeted at a niche of people, and the fact that those problems are not relevant for everyone in the world doesn't mean they're not important problems with extremely valuable solutions.

 ## Problem #1: Owning Your Own Digital Identity & Fixing Authentication